nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:enumerator:: DECREASING_MORE_RAPIDLY

 			Atmospheric pressure was steady or increasing, then decreasing; or decreasing then decreasing more rapidly.

+		.. cpp:enumerator:: PRESFR

+			Atmospheric pressure is rapidly falling at a rate of at least 0.06 inch of mercury (2.03 hectopascal) per hour and the pressure change totals 0.02 inch of mercury (0.68 hectopascal) or more at the time of the observation.

+		.. cpp:enumerator:: PRESRR

+			Atmospheric pressure is rapidly rising at a rate of at least 0.06 inch of mercury (2.03 hectopascal) per hour and the pressure change totals 0.02 inch of mercury (0.68 hectopascal) or more at the time of the observation.

 	.. cpp:enum-class:: Trend